kitnato/neverquest/source/data/manual.md

 ##### Infusable trinkets

-Some of usable trinkets are infusable, meaning they allow [essence](#essence) to be spent on them to upgrade their effect.
+Some of usable trinkets are infusable, meaning they allow [essence](#essence) to be spent on them to upgrade their effect via infusion levels.

+###### Tome of Power

+This infusable trinket, while carried in the [knapsack](#knapsack), provides a bonus to all attributes by their respective percentage amount (each extent of which is shown when increasing [attributes](#attributes)) multiplied by your current power level.

+For example, if you are carrying a level 0 Tome of Power, your power level is 25, the attribute in question is at rank 5, a given attribute rank would increase a given statistic by 10, and the boosted percentage is 1%, the statistic value is calculated as follows:

+> 5 attribute ranks × 10 + 25 power levels × 1% bonus per rank = 62.5 (50 if no Tome was owned)

+Additionally, each infusion level boosts this bonus percentage.
+In case the Tome is infused to grant a bonus boost of +5%, the calculation would be as follows:

+> 5 × 10 + 25 × 1.05% = 63.125

 ### Consumables